-Conlon guided the Bears to the national championship game before falling to No. 1-ranked and defending national champion Messiah College, 1-0, on Dec.
-5, in San Antonio, Texas.
-Washington University tied a school record with a 17-4-3 overall record, and won their fourth-straight University Athletic Association (UAA) championship.
+In 2009, Conlon made his mark at WashU in just his second season, leading the Bears to an NCAA Runner-Up finish after falling to No. 1-ranked and defending national champion Messiah College, 1-0, in San Antonio, Texas.
+WashU tied a then-school record with a 17-4-3 overall mark, and won its fourth-straight UAA championship.

 As the first full-time soccer coach in Wartburg history, Conlon posted a 108-48-10 overall record with the men’s team and a 96-57-5 mark with the women’s team.
 He led the men’s squad to five NCAA appearances, advancing to the Sectional semifinals in 2005 and 2006, and to the Sectional final in 2004.

 In 2007, the Wartburg women’s team won the Iowa Intercollegiate Athletic Conference (IIAC) title and advanced to the NCAA Sectional round, the squad’s first NCAA berth in school history.

 Conlon was named the NCAA Division III West Region Coach of the Year in 2006, and garnered IIAC Coach of the Year honors in 2003 and 2004.
 He had 64 student-athletes earn Academic all-IIAC honors, four ESPN the Magazine Academic All-District honorees and four NSCAA All-America selections while at Wartburg.

 He has a 373-140-31 (.714) record in 18 seasons coaching collegiate soccer, which includes eight seasons as the men’s and women’s soccer coach at Wartburg College (2000-07).
 Conlon coached the 500th game of his career in the 2015 NCAA Division III National Championship Dec.
 5 in Kansas City.